Progdrummer1/BellaBeat/Readme.md

 * “ActivityDate” was incorrectly categorized as “Character”, so I corrected this to “Date”.
 I checked for empty and NULL values, which were not present.

 **Sleep Dataset**
+* The cleaning script for the sleep dataset can be found here: [02 Data Exploration and Cleaning Sleep Dataset.r](https://github.com/Progdrummer1/BellaBeat-Using-R-to-research-relations-in-fitness-metrics./blob/15992ef0c4c4c3a9b4b4e5fc750e75b2f183a794/02%20Data%20Exploration%20and%20Cleaning%20Sleep%20Dataset).

 * Renamed the “SleepDay” column to “Day” to avoid ambiguity with the dataset name “sleepDay”.
 * Removed 3 duplicates from the sleepDay dataset.
 * Checked for empty and NULL values, which were not present.